 Odie — not yet scored

-Unscored on purpose: Odie's underwriting panel is in transition (Trisura, Accredited, and Clear Blue entities appear across its own disclosures), and it absorbed ManyPets' exiting U.S. book from January 1, 2025 — a migration that produced a measurable complaint wave: 155 BBB complaints in three years, 143 of them in the last twelve months, as of July 4, 2026.
+Unscored because our policy-form audit is incomplete.
+Odie's current disclosure lists Trisura Insurance Company, Trisura Specialty Insurance Company, and Accredited Surety & Casualty, with state availability varying; Clear Blue is legacy.
+Odie also absorbed ManyPets' exiting U.S. book from January 1, 2025 — a migration that produced a measurable complaint wave: 155 BBB complaints in three years, 143 of them in the last twelve months, as of July 4, 2026.
 Community shorthand is blunt avoidance.
-Scoring a company mid-transition would date instantly; we'll rate it when the panel settles.
+We'll rate it only after the current form set and each insurer's terms have been audited.
 Best for: ManyPets refugees who should compare their migrated terms against the market before renewing.
 Full review → our dedicated Odie review is planned; this capsule will carry the score first.

 Is any pet insurance actually worth it?